vpparkkinen/diff_correct/README.md

 # diff_correct

-The aim of ```diff_correct()``` is to provide an alternative to ```cna::is.submodel()``` for checking whether a candidate model returned in an inverse search trial is correct with respect to the stipulated ground truth model that was used to generate the analyzed data, or more generally, to check whether two non-identical models are compatible with each other in a correctness-preserving sense.
-The motivation for this is that two models may be compatible with each other in the sense that they do not disagree about any difference-making relations that they entail about factors included in both models, without being being related as sub- and supermodel.
+The aim of ```diff_correct()``` is to provide an alternative to ```cna::is.submodel()``` for correctness checking models returned by CNA, or other configurational causal modeling (CCM) method such as QCA, in an inverse search trial with known search target, or more generally, to check whether two non-identical CCM models are compatible with each other in a correctness-preserving sense.
+The motivation for this is that two CCM models may be compatible with each other in the sense that neither model entails a difference-making relation between some factors A and B such that the other model includes A and B but does not entail a difference-making relationship between them, without being being related as sub- and supermodel.
 This is the case for example between models that differ only in the granularity at which they describe some causal relevance relations -- i.e. some pairs of factors linked by a causal chain in one model are represented as a directly causally related in another model.
 In such a case all the difference-making relations entailed by the coarse grained model are also entailed by the fine grained model, the latter merely provides more detail.